rabieifk/Prison-Break_Machine_Learning/README.md

 # Prison-Break_Machine_Learning

+**Objective:** Solving a prison-break problem using machine learning algorithm

 Here is a prisoner, Steve, He is known as a fugitive from prison.

 there is a [prison](https://github.com/rabieifk/Prison-Break_Machine_Learning/blob/master/Prison.png) with spetial room.